5 Descriptive statistics

 Cumulative minimum |

-Note that by chance some NumPy methods, like mean
+Note that by chance some NumPy methods, like mean, std, and sum,

 will exclude NAs on Series input by default: